LimeDevices/motee/README.md

 MOTEE library
 =============
 For now working on avr, arduino and raspberry pi.

+Check wiki for more informations and tutorials.